lapalme/pyrealb/demos/weather/README.md

 }
 ```

-here is the evening bulletin realized by **pyrealb** in English and French.
+Here is the evening bulletin realized by **pyrealb** in English and French.

     WEATHER BULLETIN: regular
     Forecasts issued by pyrealb on Wednesday, July 18, 2018 at 4 p.m. for today and tomorrow at 4 p.m.